Jack Donaldson (athlete): Post-professional career

 After retiring from sprinting, Donaldson operated a gymnasium in Inglewood.
 There are stories about his training methods on the local football ground where, before crowds of cheering locals, he would race after the town's fastest greyhounds, catching them and returning them to their owners.

-In 1919, Donaldson moved to New York where he operated a gymnasium.
-He committed suicide in New York City on 1 September 1933.
+In 1919, Donaldson moved to New York where he operated a gymnasium and in the mid 1920s he worked for Wannemaker's, selling golf material.

+Donaldson died in New York City on 1 September 1933, apparently of heart failure.